hclpandv/my-devops-learning/README.md

 RUN pip install pandas==0.20.3
 RUN pip install numpy==1.13.1
 ```
-- Install cherrypy and other packages required for data processing
+- First, some python packages need to be installed.
+Cherrypy is required for running the web service, plus other packages required for data processing.
 <br />

 ```